jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 While, strongly typed langauges benefit from:
 * Implicit documentation
-* Fewer errors at runtime
+* Fewer errors at runtime via strong typing
 * Increased performance through optimization (sometimes)

-> And **in my opinion** strongly typed langauges make it easier to work with third-party libraries
+> And **in my opinion** strongly typed langauges make it easier to work with third-party libraries by enabling in-line documentation of TypeScript code.

 ## Enter TypeScript